aaronryanmanuel/HF-classification/README.md

-# Fine-tune a HuggingFace model for classification task
+# Fine-tuning of a HuggingFace model for classification task
 Make use of HuggingFace ecosystem (pre-trained models, tokenizer, datasets) for natural language processing (NLP) tasks.